 If you want to achieve success, it does not do any harm in looking into the lives and stories of other individuals who have achieved success doing the thing you are interested in, while you would not necessarily replicate their exact path, you could learn from the mistakes they make as well as their good habit and even replicate someone of their unique traits that drove them to success.

 Create connections with others on a similar path

 The truth is if you stay alone it would take you months or even years to achieve some things which would have only taken weeks to achieve.
-There is strength in numbers, so if a door opens for one it is easier for that individual the passcode to others enabling you to benefit and develop in areas with too much effort and time exhausted.
-It is important to keep in touch with people of similar interest, also find online groups and forums that offer stories, advice, and contacts.
+There is strength in numbers, so if a door opens for one it is easier for that individual to the passcode to others enabling you to benefit and develop in areas with too much effort and time exhausted.
+It is important to keep in touch with people of similar interests, and also find online groups and forums that offer stories, advice, and contacts.

 Take a realistic look at the ups and downs of pursuing your passion and plan to overcome them

 Do not overlook any aspect of what pursuing that passion entails, it is important you recognize the difficulties, it will not be easy if it was most people would do it, facing the realities and still wanting to go ahead in doing this is proof you are truly passionate about your interest.
 It is important you know the financial realities of any passion you want to pursue, if you pursue music, you would have to sell dozens of records and have enough audience to organize paid concerts to make a decent living from the profession.